Location: Chicago, Illinois, United States

 Designers: Ross Barney Architects [All Phases], Sasaki [Phases 2, 3] Alfred Benesch & Company [Phases 2, 3], Jacobs/Ryan Associates [All Phases] and Collins Engineers [Phase 1])

-Utilizing derelict infrastructure, the Chicago Riverwalk is a one-and-a-quarter-mile-long civic space between Lake Michigan and the confluence of the main, north, and south branches of the Chicago River.
+The Chicago Riverwalk, which reused derelict infrastructure, is a 1.25-mile-long (2 km) civic space between Lake Michigan and the confluence of the Main Stem, North Branch, and South Branch of the Chicago River.

-This reinvention of urban life is at the heart of a new chapter for Chicago in which public space becomes a gathering ground for citizens from all walks of life.
-With sweeping views and new connectivity, this invaluable civic amenity returns the River to Chicago and Chicago to the River.
+This reinvention of urban life is at the heart of a new chapter for Chicago in which public space becomes a gathering ground for residents.
+Providing sweeping views and new connectivity, this civic amenity reunites the river and the city.

-Conceptually, the park references the infrastructure that defines it by creating unique rooms between the bridges that cross the river.
-These new connections enrich and diversify life along the water with each block taking on a unique character and typology, from hardscaped civic space to naturally planted shoreline.
+Conceptually, the park references the infrastructure that defines it by creating distinctive rooms between the bridges that cross the river.
+These new connections enrich and diversify life along the water, with each block taking on a particular character and typology, from hardscaped civic space to naturally planted shoreline.

-What might have been unimaginable years ago has been achieved; an activated riverfront in the heart of a booming urban core.
-When Chicago turned its back on the river, a natural asset that was seen purely as functional became the city’s backyard.
-The Chicago Riverwalk has become the city’s living room; an urban counterpoint to Chicago’s front yard, Grant Park.
-With a wine bar, kayak tours, boat docking services, water taxi stop, and a myriad of public programs, the city’s newest civic space has mobilized with unthinkable energy.
-Scenes of young office workers sipping drinks and kayaks scooting along the water have become a normal occurrence.
+What might have been unimaginable years ago when Chicago turned its back on a natural asset has been achieved—an activated riverfront in the heart of a booming urban core.
+The Chicago Riverwalk has become the city’s living room—an urban counterpoint to the city’s “front yard,” Grant Park.
+The city’s newest civic space has been activated with a wine bar, kayak tours, boat docking services, water taxi service, and myriad public elements.